Initial configuration

 - Restrict manual operator-level changes to reduce drift between code-defined configuration and real-world state.

-- Stick to a single configuration style when possible.
+- Stick to a single configuration style.

 There are two main approaches for configuring Nomad Enterprise: